Abdullahsrwr/chatting-server/README.md

 **Project Information**
 =====================

-The purpose of this project was to create a multithreaded chat server and client with a JavaFx UI on the client end.
+The purpose of this project was to create a  multi-client socket program with a JavaFx UI on the client end.
 Client Starts by asking for a username, then asks for a password that is set in ChatServerThread.java.
 Once account is logged into server you can send messages and refresh the message list.
 Sending a message sends a message and refreshes the message board to the latest messages, and the refresh button updates message board to the latest messages.

 **Instructions**